-Climate change is emerging as the most important environmental and human health issue of our time.
-As stewards of individual and community health, hospitals have a unique opportunity to address climate change.
-Leading by example, hospitals must make impactful and measurable progress to address climate change, hospitals must work toward accelerating investment in renewable energy and energy efficiency, scaling the adoption of climate change mitigation and resiliency programs, and advocating for local, state, and national policies that ensure a sustainable and healthy future.
+Climate change is the most urgent environmental and human health issue of our time.
+As the frontline stewards of patient and community health, hospitals have a unique opportunity to address climate change.
+In addition to making impactful and measurable progress in their own operations to address climate change, hospitals must work toward accelerating investment in renewable energy and energy efficiency, scaling the adoption of climate change mitigation and resiliency programs, and advocating for local, state, and national policies that ensure a sustainable and healthy future.

-In an effort to build a unified voice among hospitals committed to addressing climate change, Health Care Without Harm established the Health Care Climate Council.
-The Council’s mission is to amplify public and private responses to climate change through:
+In an effort to build a unified voice among hospitals committed to addressing climate change, Health Care Without Harm established the Health Care Climate Council in 2014.